 ITER Members China, the European Union, India, Japan, Korea, Russia and the United States have entered into a 35-year collaboration to build and operate the ITER device.
 A two-decade research program is planned during which the Members will share in the experimental results and in any generated intellectual property.

 ITER construction is underway now.
-As the first machine and plant components begin to leave factories on three continents, the ITER buildings are rising in southern France.
+On the ITER site, buildings are rising; abroad, machine and plant components are leaving factories on three continents.
 In the years ahead, over 4,000 workers will be required for on-site building, assembly and installation activities.